I-TECH-UW/OpenELIS-Global-2/docs/upgrade1to2.md

 Before attempting any upgrade paths, be sure you have accessible backups of your currently running version of OpenELIS-Global 1 available on another drive/server.

-For path 1 this involves checking to make sure your backups do not only exist on the server running OpenELIS-Global 1
+For path 1 this involves checking to make sure you are able to successfully restore from your backup file

-If you are doing path 2, it would also be good to have a backup of your entire system, not just your database.
+For path 2, it is recommended to have a backup of your entire system, not just the database.

 ## Testing New Installation